Fluke (film): Production

 Italian filmmaker Carlo Carlei wrote the adaptation of James Herbert's Fluke with co-writer James Carrington with the intention of getting the film greenlit at a major Hollywood studio.
-Carlei had come close to getting the film greenlit at Paramount Pictures for producer Fred Roos, but the departure of Sid Ganis as the studio's Head of Production derailed development.
+Carlei had come close to getting the film greenlit at Paramount Pictures for producer Fred Roos, but the departure of Sid Ganis as the studio's head of production derailed development.
 Then Metro-Goldwyn-Mayer co-chairman and chief executive officer Alan Ladd Jr. upon screening Carlei's Flight of the Innocent was impressed enough where Ladd acquired Flight of the Innocent for U.S. distribution and signed Carlei to a one-picture deal with Fluke being greenlit.
 The film was shot in Atlanta, Georgia for twelve weeks in 1994.

 Release

+The film was theatrically released on June 2, 1995.
+A home video release followed on November 21, 1995.

 Home media

-Fluke was released on VHS on November 21, 1995 and LaserDisc on November 28, 1995 by MGM/UA Home Video in North America (which was presented in the theatrical version and available exclusively through Warner Home Video).
-Fluke was also released on VHS on November 5, 1996 by MGM/UA Family Entertainment in North America (which has been edited for family viewing and was also available exclusively through Warner Home Video).
-In Japan, Fluke was released on VHS on July 5, 1996 by Warner Home Video under the MGM/UA Family Entertainment label (which was presented in the theatrical version).
+Fluke was released on VHS on November 21, 1995, and LaserDisc on November 28, 1995, by MGM/UA Home Video in North America (which was presented in the theatrical version and available exclusively through Warner Home Video).
+Fluke was also released on VHS on November 5, 1996, by MGM/UA Family Entertainment in North America (which has been edited for family viewing and was also available exclusively through Warner Home Video).
+In Japan, Fluke was released on VHS on July 5, 1996, by Warner Home Video under the MGM/UA Family Entertainment label (which was presented in the theatrical version).